sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 1. Please ensure app has been created and reviewed (Steps 2 and 3) in the Host System.

 2. Follow Steps 1 and 2 and Check `Satellite System` before executing.
-The `Host RFC Destination` may be provided to create middleware server in the Host System used to get the metrics from the Satellite System.
-If you do not provide the `Host RFC Destination` please ensure you manually create the middleware server in the Host System.
+The `Host RFC Destination` may be provided to create Middleware Server in the Host System used to get the metrics from the Satellite System.
+If you do not provide the `Host RFC Destination` please ensure you manually create the Middleware Server in the Host System.

     ![SatelliteSettings](satsettings.png)